johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

   ///
   /// The passed in address SHOULD be an address of an actor local to this transport,
-  /// however the transport SHOULD NOT crash if an illegal or unknown address is passed. func resignAddress(address: ActorAddress)
+  /// however the transport SHOULD NOT crash if an illegal or unknown address is passed.
-}
+  ///
+  /// ### Metrics
+  /// This hook can be used to implement metrics by decrementing the current distributed actor count. func resignAddress(address: ActorAddress)

+//  func send<Message>(
+//    _ message: Message,
+//    to recipient: ActorAddress
+//  ) async throws where Message: Codable

+//  func request<Request, Reply>(
+//    replyType: Reply.Type,
+//    _ request: Request,
+//    from recipient: ActorAddress
+//  ) async throws where Request: Codable, Reply: Codable }
 ```